 Mass conservative transport schemes are used for advection and turbulent transport.
-The advection is formulated as a Bott-like scheme (see Robertson et al., 1999).
+The advection is formulated as a Bott-like scheme (Robertson et al., 1999).
 A second order transport scheme is used in the horizontal as well as the vertical.
-The vertical diffusion is described by an implicit mass conservative first order scheme, where the exchange coefficients for neutral and stable conditions are parameterized following Holtslag et al. (1991).
-In the convective case the turbulent Courant number is directly determined from the turnover time in the ABL.
+The vertical diffusion is described by an implicit mass conservative first order scheme, where the exchange coefficients for neutral and stable conditions are parameterised following (Holtslag and Nieuwstadt, 1986).
+In the convective case, the turbulent Courant number is directly determined from the turnover time in the boundary layer.

 Part of the dynamical core is the initialisation and adjustment of the horizontal wind components.
 This is a very important step to ensure mass conservative transport.
-The initialisation is based on a procedure proposed by (Heimann and Keeling, 1989), where the horizontal winds are adjusted by means of the difference between the input surface pressure tendency, and the calculated pressure tendency assumed to be an error in the divergent part of the wind field.
+The initialisation is based on a procedure proposed by (Heimann and Keeling, 1989), where the horizontal winds are adjusted by means of the difference between the input surface pressure tendency and the calculated pressure tendency assumed to be an error in the divergent part of the wind field.

-Boundary layer parameterisation is based on surface heat and water vapour fluxes as described by van Ulden and Holtslag (1985) for land surfaces, and Burridge and Gadd (1977) for sea surfaces.
-The boundary layer height is calculated from formulations proposed by Zilitinkevich and Mironov (1996) for the neutral and stable case, and from Holtslag et al. (1995) for the convective case.
+Boundary layer parameterisation is based on surface heat and water vapour fluxes as described by (Van Ulden and Holtslag, 1985) for land surfaces and (Burridge, 1977) for sea surfaces.
+The boundary layer height is calculated from formulations proposed by (Zilitinkevich and Mironov, 1996) for the neutral and stable case, and from (Holtslag et al., 1995) for the convective case.
 These parameterisations drive the formulations for dry deposition and vertical diffusion.